sarinaziraksima/MATLAB-GUI/README.md

 m: indicates amplitude division
 n: number of bits generated
 Tb: duration of each bit sent by a pulse
-Reference signal: rectangular with a duty cycle of 20% or 50%, or cosine
+Reference signal: rectangular with a duty cycle of 20% or 50%, cosine, sawtooth, or triangular wave.

 Note: Since the numbers are normalized, the initial values for the duration of each bit should not contain a floating point.